Claire Miller is a student who battles with depression. She hopes to help end the stigma of mental illness by sharing her own experiences.

-Depression is an non-discriminatory mental illness that affects 1 in 6 people in the UK alone.
+Depression is a non-discriminatory mental illness that affects 1 in 6 people in the UK alone.
 Despite this, there are still people out there who still just don't get that depression isn't just a moment of feeling a bit sad.
 These people often try to spread their ignorance onto sufferers in an attempt to get them to "get over it".

 This isn't necessarily done in a malicious way, but it can be frustrating and make the sufferer feel even more alone than before.

 Because, of course, you have to look depressed to actually be depressed.
 Just like most of society, people with depression only want others to see their best side.
 It's sometimes difficult for those of us with depression to accept the reality of having depression.
 So the last thing we need when we admit to ourselves and others that we have a mental illness is a challenge.
 It's as though the person is saying, "Prove it".
-My proof is not pretty, and I'm too ashamed to show it to closed minded people like that.
+My proof is not pretty, and I'm too ashamed to show it to closed-minded people like that.

 Sure, these things have proven to help aid a person battling depression.
-However depression can rear its ugly head in a variety of different ways, and sometimes no amount of kale and puddles of sweat made at the gym is going to help make it go away.
+However, depression can rear its ugly head in a variety of different ways, and sometimes no amount of kale and puddles of sweat made at the gym is going to help make it go away.
 My depression is due to chemical imbalances and psychological factors.
 Exercise and healthy food will not help me talk through my issues.
 And besides, sometimes I genuinely just need some apple pie or chippy chips (my go-to comfort food) to get me through the day.

 I know that!
 Believe it or not, I didn't choose to become depressed.
 It happened.
 A number of different factors caused my depression and built upon it.
 Sure, maybe right now I have nothing to be depressed about, but I still have depression.
 By telling a person that they need a valid reason to feel down or upset, you will likely exacerbate their pain and make them feel devalued.
-We need to reach out and speak up about our struggles with depressions, and statements like this make it all the more difficult to do.
+We need to reach out and speak up about our struggles with depression, and statements like this make it all the more difficult to do.

 Depression isn't just a matter of being lazy and staying in all of the time.
-It is battling to get out of bed every day; pushing to believe that you're worth spending what little energy you have on feeding yourself and maintaining personal hygiene.
+It is battling to get out of bed every day, pushing to believe that you're worth spending what little energy you have on feeding yourself and maintaining personal hygiene.
 It's exhausting being depressed.
 I'm slowly recovering, but the one thing I cannot shift is the fatigue.
 And that is what makes it seemingly impossible at times to "get out more".
-I know I need to, but I'm sometimes so exhausted that I take a two hour nap during the day, and still oversleep during the night.
+I know I need to, but I'm sometimes so exhausted that I take a two-hour nap during the day and still oversleep during the night.
 I want to get out more and socialise more, but it's really not as simple as that.